Allina Health Northfield Clinic to start offering 3D mammograms Thursday

+Beginning Nov.
+7, Allina Health Northfield Clinic will start offering 3D mammograms.
+The installation of the new advanced device is part of an Allina Health system-wide effort to provide the most effective tools available to help detect breast cancers at the earliest possible stage.

-"Early detection is the best protection because finding breast cancer early improves the likelihood that treatment will be successful," said Allina Health Northfield Clinic lead physician Cindy Baumgartner in a press release.
-"Mammograms are safe and effective in detecting breast cancer in its earliest stage, and with our new 3D mammography device we are providing our patients with the best possible tool to find cancers at the earliest possible stage."
+"Early detection is the best protection because finding breast cancer early improves the likelihood that treatment will be successful," said Allina Health Northfield Clinic lead physician, Dr. Cindy Baumgartner.
+"Mammograms are safe and effective in detecting breast cancer in its earliest stage and with our new 3D mammography device we are providing our patients with the best possible tool to find cancers at the earliest possible stage."

 - Age 40-44: mammograms are optional